by Sirius Fourside

 Depending on the strain you’re growing, you can expect a pretty wide range of stretching.
 Some strains can double their height or more, while some do almost nothing.
 However, if you know the name of the strain you’re growing, you can look up the breeder recommendations to get a good idea of what might happen.
 Additionally, there are other factors that can give you insight:

-- Sativas – Sativas tend to grow taller, lanky stems even when trained; inch-for-inch they tend to stretch much more than indicas.
+- Sativas – “Sativa” strains tend to grow taller, lanky stems even when trained; inch-for-inch they tend to stretch much more than an “Indica” strain.

 - Strain height – Many breeders and seedbanks have the average height of their strains listed.
 Sometimes it’s as vague as “short – medium – tall”, but even that is enough to give you an idea of its growth characteristics.
-Expect “tall” strains to stretch!
+Expect “tall” strains to stretch a lot!

 - Light type – Certain light types are more conducive to stretching than others.
-You can use the right light color spectrum to help control growth characteristics.
+You can use the right light color spectrum (especially more blue) to help control growth characteristics and reduce stretching.
 More on that later…

-- Light distance – Plants also stretch when they’re trying to get more light (like this plant to the right).
+- Light distance – Plants also stretch when they’re trying to get more light (like this plant below).
 As a result of this type of stretching, plants grow taller, but with fewer bud sites.
 Note that this is not the same thing as the flowering stretch, rather it’s a symptom of too-little light.
-Most growers want to avoid stretching caused by not enough light as fewer bud sites means less bud.
+Most growers want to avoid stretching caused by not enough light because it often results in less bud and potentially height problems.

 One of the main reasons it’s so important to know about stretching is that it can rapidly reduce the amount of space you have in your grow tent/area.
 If you’re growing in a space with limited height, a good stretch can make it so you no longer have room to raise your lights.
 This leads to light/heat stress and lost buds.

 I personally had a stretch where there was no longer any room to raise the lights.
-I used a CFL/LED combination at the time, and the LEDs absolutely cooked the buds underneath it until I got desperate and cut the stuff that was too close.
+The LEDs absolutely cooked the buds underneath it until I got desperate and cut the stuff that was too close.
 I would handle that situation differently now, but it shows that no one is immune if they’re unaware.

 Planning for a stretch is easy to do when you know it’s a possibility.
 There are two things growers can do that will give a lot of control over planning for a potential stretching situation: